 Constant chatting is the name of the game during these long training walks.
 When I accompany some of my patients on their walk, the questions always turn to feet.
 Women are curious about all things feet from proper shoe gear, how to prevent injuries, to the most common topic, their toenails!
 Most will say they have either lost toenails or they have turned colors due to the chemotherapy.

-Most of the survivors agree that when undergoing chemo, the majority of the time they are not warned on what to expect their toenails to begin to look like.
+Most of the survivors agree that when undergoing chemo, they are not warned on what to expect their toenails to begin to look like.
 No one tells them that their toenails will most likely fall off, turn colors, get thick, have skin attached to them and even possibly smell.

 Tips to Keeping your Toenails Looking There Very Best: